Pembroke Center

 Occasionally, the Pembroke Center is able to host student proctors at the Pembroke Center Archives via partnerships with the Brown Graduate School or through special arrangements.
 Curatorial proctorships offer students with expertise in gender and sexuality studies the opportunity to cross-train into professional curatorial work.

-Most recently, Melaine Ferdinand-King and N’Kosi Oates, both doctoral candidates in the Department of Africana Studies at Brown, served as summer 2021 graduate curatorial proctors with the Pembroke Center Archives.
-Focusing in particular on the Black Feminist Theory Project, N’Kosi and Melaine met weekly with Ann duCille and Mary Murphy; conducted research to identify potential donors of papers for the Black Feminist Theory Collections; prepared and presented curatorial “pitches;” corresponded with notable Black feminist scholars and solicited their participation in the project; and participated in and led curatorial meetings with interested potential donors.
+Most recently, Africana Studies graduate students Melaine Ferdinand-King and N'Kosi Oates served as graduate curatorial proctors in summer 2021.
+Focusing in particular on the Black Feminist Theory Project, King and Oates met weekly with Ann duCille and Mary Murphy; conducted research to identify potential donors of papers for the Black Feminist Theory Collections; prepared and presented curatorial “pitches;” corresponded with notable Black feminist scholars and solicited their participation in the project; and participated in and led curatorial meetings with interested potential donors.
 Each also traveled with archives staff to survey and pick up collections.

 Mary Murphy and Professor Ann duCille developed a remarkable, immersive experience.
 Teaching is a central focus of the Pembroke Center, and both Mary and Ann were intentional that the proctorship offered a chance for us to learn the curatorial process.
 My graduate proctor colleague and I corresponded via email with prospective donors, attended team meetings, and assisted with a survey visit.
 We had an opportunity to see what it means to be a curator/archivist.